ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

-Writing stories and going to the cinema were early passions in my life, thus I combined them and became a screenwriter.

-Find out about my work [here](https://www.charliebury.com/screenplays/).
-And please [contact me](https://www.charliebury.com/contact) for samples.
+Welcome to my world of storytelling.
+From a young age, I was captivated by the magic of cinema and the power of words, leading me to merge these passions into a career as a screenwriter.

+Here, you can explore my work, which spans various genres and styles.
+My scripts aim to entertain, provoke thought, and evoke emotion, reflecting the human experience in all its complexity.

+Feel free to reach out if you're interested in viewing samples of my work or discussing potential collaborations.
+I look forward to connecting with fellow creatives and industry professionals.

-Thank you for stopping by.
+Thank you for visiting!

 {{< figure src="/images/profile.jpg">}}